codefinity/Domain-Driven-Design-Accelerated-Learning/README.md

   - Implementation of the Domain Service should be kept in the Domain Layer.
   - The implementation of Domain Service can have the access to the repository.

+- Application Service directly used the Domain Service.

 ### Inspired By